reaakasumi/NLP/README.md

 ### Model Evaluation
 For the model evaluation we created a jupyter notebook named model_evaluation.ipynb, which computes all results also shown in the report.

-## Final Solution: Additional models for improvement of accuracy
+## Final Solution: Additional models and finetuning for improvement of accuracy

 ### BertScore